SPOOKEXE/sd-webui-pagedmodels/README.md

 ## Installation

-1. Copy "ui_extra_networks.py" from the scripts folder into your **FORGE** webui folder under "modules" and replace the file.
+1. Copy and replace the files from "scripts -> modules" into the folder "webui -> modules":
+	i.   ui_extra_networks.py
+	ii.  ui_extra_networks_checkpoints.py
+	iii. ui_extra_networks_hypernets.py
+	iv.  ui_extra_networks_textual_inversion.py

+2. Copy and replace the files from "scripts -> Lora" into the folder "extensions-builtin -> Lora":
+	i. networks.py
+	ii. ui_extra_networks_lora.py

-2. Done.
+3. Done.

 ## Usage

 This extension edits the "Checkpoints", "LORAs", "Hypernetworks" and "Textual Inversion" widgets on the stable diffusion webui.
-This extension changes it by making clickable page numbers with a hardcoded amount of '200' by default.
+This extension changes it by making clickable page numbers with a hardcoded amount of '150' by default.

-_You can edit this on line 652 in the "ui_extra_networks.py" file._
+_You can edit this on line 715 in the "ui_extra_networks.py" file._